Universal Discrete-Domain Speech Enhancement

+{In real-world scenarios, distortion is highly diverse, and SE models designed for a single distortion type have limited effectiveness in practice.
+Therefore, exploring universal SE methods is of great importance.
+Recently, several generative SE approaches based on diffusion models have demonstrated strong performance \cite{lu2022conditional,lemercier2023storm,richter2023speech,universe,universe++}.
+For example, UniverSE++ \cite{universe++} combines score-based diffusion and adversarial training: the score-based diffusion model uses stochastic differential equations to gradually transform clean speech into noise, while in the reverse process, it learns to recover the clean speech.
+Adversarial training further helps the model generate more natural-sounding speech, achieving excellent performance across various distortion types.}

-In addition, recent studies have started to focus on applying neural speech codecs to the SE field, constructing novel discrete-domain SE methods.
-These methods leverage the discrete tokens produced by neural speech codecs as a bridge between degraded and clean speech, enabling SE within a discrete representation space.
+{In addition to the abovementioned diffusion-based SE methods, recent studies have started to focus on applying neural speech codecs to the SE field, constructing novel discrete-domain SE approaches.
+This type of method has the potential to achieve universal SE by equivalently converting enhancement tasks of any distortion type into a classification problem over discrete representations.} The discrete-domain SE leverages the discrete tokens produced by neural speech codecs as a bridge between degraded and clean speech, enabling SE within a discrete representation space.
 For example, Genhancer \cite{yang2024genhancer} adopts a DF-Conformer as its core architecture and combines discrete tokens with a self-supervised speech model to perform SE in the discrete domain.
 GenSE \cite{yao2025gense} employs a hierarchical modeling framework.
 It first uses an LLM to refine the semantic tokens extracted from degraded speech, producing enhanced semantic representations.
-These refined semantic tokens, along with the degraded semantic tokens and acoustic tokens of the degraded speech, are then jointly processed by another LLM to generate enhanced acoustic tokens, which are finally decoded to produce the enhanced speech.
-However, the application of discrete-domain methods in SE remains in its early stages and faces several challenges that hinder practical deployment.
-Existing approaches often rely on large-scale models and complex operations, and there has been insufficient exploration of their effectiveness for universal SE.
+These refined semantic tokens, along with the degraded semantic tokens and acoustic tokens of the degraded speech, are then jointly processed by another LLM to generate enhanced acoustic tokens, which are finally decoded to produce the enhanced speech. {However, existing approaches often depend on large-scale models and complicated processing pipelines, which undermines their practical applicability, and there has also been insufficient exploration of their effectiveness for universal SE.}